frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 He said very clearly, very politely, and very briefly to this moral theologian, "I\'d just like to say, Father, that I think the teaching of the Church is more along these lines: one, two, and three."

 Very clearly, very politely, he said what he had to say and then he sat down.
-People came to him afterwards and said, That was marvelous.
-You should speak more frequently.
+People came to him afterwards and said, "That was marvelous.
+You should speak more frequently."

-The following year, they elected him the president of the Association of Pharmacists of the country and they were able to keep the contraceptive pill out of Ireland for many years.
+The following year, they elected him the president of the Association of Pharmacists of the country, and they were able to keep the contraceptive pill out of Ireland for many years.

 Sometimes we have to be that voice, that voice that registers its disapproval.